 Most popular cauliflowers are those that have a whitish color, which is not to say that they are the most suitable ones.

 The white color of this type of cauliflower is a response to a lack of chlorophyll which may make them more visually appealing but with a lower content of vitamin C, flavonoids and chlorophyll and therefore with less antioxidant properties.
-(More information on the nutritional properties of cauliflower in the listing above)

 Depending on the color of the inflorescence, there are essentially the following types of cauliflower: